Ready For Use: How To Start Harvesting Worm Castings

 Vermicompost contains water-soluble nutrients and is an excellent, nutrient-rich organic fertilizer and soil conditioner.
 It is used in farming and small scale sustainable, organic farming.

 Two to three months after you start your vermicompost, you’ll notice a few inches of worm castings ready for harvesting.
 The brown, earthy-looking, soil-like material at the bottom of your bin is the finished compost your worms made.

 You might think that harvesting vermicompost from a home bin can be challenging, especially if you think about how you’re going to separate the finished compost piles from the remaining bedding and/or food, and the worms themselves.

 Although it works, this method can be extremely time-consuming.
 It requires a strong attention to detail as you are making sure not to harvest worms, eggs, or uncomposted material

 There are a few different methods and tricks you can use to harvest your vermicompost.

 You Might Also Like: DIY Vermicomposting With A Worm Bin!

 Manual harvesting of worm castings is when you want to collect only small amounts of vermicast a few days after the compost pile is stocked with worms.
 The pile may not be fully decomposed yet, but, you can get some of what has been.

-This method is simple: Gather the vermicast by hand or with a trowel then transfer it directly in a container.
+This method is simple: Gather the vermicast by hand or with a trowel then transfer it directly into a container.